Gurage people: History

 According to the linguist Marcel Cohen, the Gurage are likely the descendants of a very isolated group of ancient Semitic-speaking South Arabian settlers who established themselves around the Lake Zway region and mixed with the indigenous peoples.
 However other historians have raised the complexity of seeing Gurage peoples as a singular group.
 For example, Ulrich Braukhamper states that the eastern Gurage (Siltʼe, Wolane, Zay) were probably an extension of the Harla and they often cite kinship with Hararis.
 Oral traditions also states that Emperor Amda Seyon established a military colony in northern Gurage (Aymellel) of soldiers from Akele Guzai led by Azmach Sebhat.
 This is evidenced by the establishment of several medieval churches in the Gurage region (Moher Eyesus Gedam, Midre Kebd AbuneYe Gedam and others) from the 12th and 13th centuries.
 Thus, historically the Gurage peoples may be the product of a complex mixture of Abyssinian and Harla groups.

 The Gurage first appear in the Royal Chronicle of Emperor Amda Seyon I where it claims that Sabr ad-Din I appointed a governor for the Alamalé region (i.e. Aymellel, part of the "Guragé country").
 Sabr ad-Din appears to have gained some Gurage support, as according to the chronicle his forces included 12 "Geragi" (Gurage) and 3 "Seltogi" (Siltʼe) leaders.
 By the 15th century, the Gurage region had become an established part of the Ethiopian Empire, the Ennemor were recorded during the reign of Emperor Yeshaq I as paying tribute in horses.
 Emperor Baeda Maryam visited Aymellel where his chronicle claims that he loved the area and planted "all kinds of sweet-smelling plants".

 The first explicit mention of the Gurages comes from the Portuguese traveller and priest Francisco Alvares who visited Ethiopia in the 1520s.
-According to Alvares, the Gurages were a fiercely independent people who resented the Christian Ethiopians, as he claims that they would "let themselves die, or kill themselves, sooner than serve the Christians."
-The Gurages also had a very bad reputation as being robbers who regularly attacked the royal camp (katama) of Lebna Dengel.
+According to Alvares, the Gurages were a fiercely independent people who resented the Christian Ethiopians.
+He wrote that "...of these are no slaves because they say that they sooner allow themselves to die, or kill themselves than serve the Christians."
+The Gurages also had a bad reputation as being robbers who regularly attacked the royal military camp (katama) of Lebna Dengel.
 This was particularly serious for Behtweded, the Emperor's favorite courtier, whose quarters were situated on the left of the camp and were prone to attacks.
 Alvares claims that the attacks were so common "they were few days when it was not said: 'Last night the Gorages killed fifteen to twenty people of the people of great Betudede."